 What books have you published?

-My first children’s book is coming out soon from Peachtree Publishers.
+My debut children’s book will be released from Peachtree Publishing Company, Inc. on October 1!
 It’s called Bird Count and is about an annual census that the National Audubon Society conducts each year called the Christmas Bird Count.
 Each team is assigned a territory, and, during a 24-hour period, we count every single bird we see.
 It's a lot of fun, and a great way to learn our resident birds, those which stay around all year.

 I also write poetry and have published five books for adults: Before We Were Birds, Increase, Purgatory Chasm, Birding in Winter, and Boto.
 I have also published more than 100 poems in journals and anthologies, including one in the children’s magazine, The Dolphin Log of the Cousteau Society.